Mujahidul-Islam11/Next-Js/README.md

 export default Navbar;

 ```

+### nested routing/catch all segment
+ To create multiple routes within a route have to use [...features] this kind of name.

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.